bxparks/AUniter/tools/README.md

 The `ALL PASSED` indicates that all unit tests passed.

-### Automatic Directory Expansion

-If the `auniter.sh` is given a directory `dir`, it tries to find an ino file located at `dir/dir.ino`, since the ino file must have the same base name as the parent directory.

-Multiple files and directories can be given.
-The Arduino Commandline will be executed on each of the ino files in sequence.

 ### Subcommand: Monitor

 The serial port of the board can be monitored using the `monitor` subcommand.
 It